-Taught by: Dawn Trook
+Taught by: Mary Soltis

-Taught by: Angelo Kyrilov
+Taught by: Tommy Tran

-Taught by: Staff
+Taught by: Ryan Page

 In this course, students will read and analyze works encompassing the history of the detective fiction genre and its precursors, from the eighteenth century to the present.
 In examining these texts, we will be exploring the historical development of this generic cultural form, studying the components of this form, and especially considering the target audience or readership for such works.
 Students will then be asked to contextualize these fictional narratives by researching the historical circumstances surrounding the production of such works, including the development of modern law enforcement agencies, actual criminal cases, and the evolution of sociological theories about crime and criminals.
 Given the continuing popularity of the detection crime genre in contemporary media, we will obviously be addressing the reasons for the success and durability of these sort of stories, but the particular focus of our work in this course will be on the nature and attributes of the criminal (the detective's nemesis) in the genre.
 How, in the very particular species of crime fiction called the detective story, is criminality envisioned, in terms of class, gender, ethnicity, and volition?
 What is the relation of these features of the criminal to the detective?
 Or to the reader?
 Or, especially interestingly, to the projection of the author?
 As G. K. Chesterton once claimed, "the criminal is the creative artist; the detective only the critic."

-Taught by: Gregory Wright
+Taught by: Lisa Yeo

 Taught by: Justin Hicks

-Students will be introduced to fundamental ideas of economic tradeoffs, costs and benefits and value creation.
+You will be introduced to fundamental ideas of economic tradeoffs, costs and benefits, and value creation.
 We will then journey into how entrepreneurs convert ideas into salable actions or products, and how capitalism puts into place real incentives to innovate to try to produce profits.
 We'll talk about economic measures and the goals that policy makers put into place, and the intended versus unintended consequences.
 We'll talk about economic growth and how natural resources are viewed and used as a result of prior schools of thought and resulting policies.
 Finally, we'll delve into why new ideas come into being, and how those new ideas flow around the globe, much like a neural network.
 This will set the stage to talk about how innovation can be classified, and whether innovation is a fluid phenomenon or rather, a step-wise phenomenon.

 Taught by: Jason Lee

 Economics is about how individuals and firms make decisions under uncertainty and scarcity.
 Sports provide a rich variety of examples and data that can be used to test existing economic theories.
 This Spark Seminar will introduce students to a selection of research topics in economics that use sports as a laboratory and introduce students to the rich data sets available in sports.
-Some of the topics to be discussed include how player salaries are determined and how they relate to player productivity, look at wage discrimination in sports based on race and gender, the costs and benefits to cities in building sports stadiums or hosting major sporting events, and examine the value of college athletic programs to both the university and student athletes.
+Some of the topics to be discussed include how player salaries are determined and how they relate to player productivity, a look at wage discrimination in sports based on race and gender, the costs and benefits to cities in building sports stadiums or hosting major sporting events, and examining the value of college athletic programs to both the university and student athletes.

-Taught by: Staff
+Taught by: TBD

 The primary objectives are to learn how to formulate questions about energy production and consumption scenarios, how to use simple physics and existing data sources to develop models to answer those questions, how to think and write clearly and logically about energy (or anything else), and how to work cooperatively to achieve important goals.
 To achieve these, you will read about energy production and consumption and design questions regarding future energy scenarios; work in small teams to develop simple quantitative models to answer those questions and write short reports on the basis, logic, and results of each model; form teams that represent competing interests and debate future energy scenarios; collaborate with the entire class to write a document that uses the results of the models and the debate to assess various scenarios and recommend a plan of action.

-Taught by: Justin Gautreau
+Taught by: Sachin Goyal